Viktor Orbán: First premiership (1998–2002)

 In 1998, Orbán formed a coalition with the Hungarian Democratic Forum (MDF) and the Independent Smallholders' Party (FKGP).
 The coalition won the 1998 parliamentary elections with 42% of the national vote.
-Orbán became the second youngest prime minister of Hungary at the age of 35 (after András Hegedüs) and the first post-Cold War head of government in both eastern and central Europe who had not previously been a member of a communist party during the Soviet era.
+Orbán became the second youngest prime minister of Hungary at the age of 35 (after András Hegedüs).

 In February, the government decided that plenary sessions of the Hungarian Parliament would be held only every third week.
 Opposition parties strongly opposed the change, arguing that it would reduce parliament's legislative efficiency and ability to supervise the government.
 In March, the government also tried to replace the National Assembly rule that requires a two-thirds majority vote with one of a simple majority, but the Constitutional Court ruled this unconstitutional.

 Two of Orbán's state secretaries in the prime minister's office had to resign in May, due to their implication in a bribery scandal involving the American military manufacturer Lockheed Martin Corporation.
 Before bidding on a major jet-fighter contract, the two secretaries, along with 32 other deputies of Orbán's party, had sent a letter to two US senators to lobby for the appointment of a Budapest-based Lockheed manager to be the US ambassador to Hungary.
 The government was also involved in a lengthy dispute with the Budapest City Council over the national government's decision in late 1998 to cancel two major urban projects: the construction of a new national theatre.